themaire/catalog/README.md

 Installation guide.

 !!!
-Thinked to be installed on a Raspberry Pi OS !!!
+Thinked to be installed on a Raspberry Pi OS or Debian !!!
 Otherwise you must change the models's symbolic link location in the installation script and / or adapte the install bash script yourself.

 !!
 If you use Raspberry Pi OS Lite you will need to install git